Data Insights

 Pinterest LinkedIn Tumblr

 Airbnb analytics is one of the most critical weapons in any vacation rental host’s arsenal.
-As we head into a promising year of property investment, we wanted to outline some of the most essential Airbnb analytics to consider when investing in a new property.
+As we head into a promising year of property investment, we wanted to outline some of the most essential Airbnb analytics to consider when investing in a new short-term rental property.

 According to MatthewWoodward.co.uk, in 2022 Airbnb had 150 million worldwide users who have collectively booked over one billion stays.
 Airbnb operates in over 100,000 cities worldwide and six guests check into an Airbnb somewhere in the world every single second.